We are working on a resilient and secure society

 We speak of a crisis when society is disrupted by an emergency.
 The further course of the crisis partly depends on how the government responds to it.
 Within this theme we therefore investigate the interaction between the authorities, involved parties and affected communities.
 We want to better understand them and improve them as much as possible.
 To this end, we are studying the various methods and organisational forms that play a role.
 We assess them not only for their effectiveness but also for their intended and unintended consequences.
 In addition, we think about improving policy interventions, for example with early warning systems.

 When criminals make use of the services of legal parties, the underworld and the upper world become increasingly intertwined.
-This leads to intimidation, extreme violence and corruption, which insidiously undermines our society.
+This leads to intimidation, extreme violence and corruption, is subversive of society.
 Our aim is to gain a better understanding of the complexity of this undermining effect, so that we can develop sustainable interventions.
 Within this theme, we therefore take a close look at social, economic and legal consequences.
 For example, we are investigating how we can detect drug labs as quickly as possible with the help of sniffer drones.

 Polarisation